MAY 14th, 2017 – Maroon Creek Road is now open. Please enjoy your visit to the Maroon Bells

 By Car: Between 5 p.m. and 8 a.m. visitors can drive up to the Maroon Bells parking lot.
 The cost is $10 per vehicle.
 Between 8 a.m. and 5 p.m., vehicle access is limited to vehicles with a valid handicap placard, campers and horse trailers, vehicles with infants, and vehicles with 11 or more people.
 Drivers of all other vehicles must park at Aspen Highlands and take the shuttle up to the Maroon Bells.
 See below for details on the shuttle.

 The Maroon Bells Bus service is a guided tour that runs every day starting June 11 through October.
-All buses depart from Aspen Highlands Ski Area.
+All buses depart from Aspen Highlands Ski Area, see shuttle pricing here.
 Buses will leave every 20 minutes starting at 8:05am until 2:05pm, then on the hour and half hour until 4:30pm with the last bus returning to Highlands at 5:00pm.
-There is plenty of free parking at Aspen Highlands or you can take the free Castle Maroon Bus from Rubey Park to reach Aspen Highlands.
+There is parking available at Aspen Highlands or you can take the free Castle Maroon Bus from Rubey Park to reach Aspen Highlands.
 Your driver/tour guide will point out areas of interest and geographical features, describe the wildlife, and tell you some of the area’s history on your way to the Maroon Bells.
 When you arrive at Maroon Lake at the base of the Bells you may depart the bus and return on any later bus, affording you the opportunity to hike, take a ACES guided nature tour from 10:15am to 1:15pm, picnic (there are no food vendors at the Maroon Bells), take pictures or have a moment of solitude.
 One should be sure to bring a jacket (afternoon thunder showers are common), walking or hiking shoes and of course a camera.

 See more info from RFTA here.